heptarch/heptarch.github.io/drafts/demon.md

  brass, seems immobile.
-The stationmaster dozes---trains delayed by fog---the motley of passengers drowse or read, their newspapers wilting with damp---lamps lit at midday---and even the commanding and self-willed bronze likeness of George Stephenson, Father of the Railway, is asleep.
+The stationmaster dozes---trains delayed by fog---the motley of passengers drowse or read, their newspapers wilting with damp---lamps lit at midday---and even the bronze likeness of George
+ Stephenson, that commanding and self-willed statesman of the Railway, is asleep.
  There is a low-pitched boom, muffled by vapour.
  The stationmaster turns in his chair, mutters some imprecation, and continues dreaming of rarebit and hot rum.